Registration for Spring 2020 starts November 4

 - Degree Requirement Check List — A Degree Requirement Checklist is useful to students who are looking at core graduation requirements.

-- Students who do not take the Language Placement prior to entering Central must have the exam proctored by a member of the Modern Languages faculty or select designate.
+- Students who do not take the Language Placement prior to entering Central must have the assessment proctored by a member of the Modern Languages faculty or select designate.
 Students who need to take the placement assessment should contact the chair of the Modern Languages department to schedule a time to take it no less than two weeks prior to the start of registration.
 Students may take the assessment one time per language.

 - Registration Ready — Use the registration ready link to find out when you are eligible to register, to see if you have received advisor approval, and to confirm you don’t have any holds placed on your registration by the billing office, health services or registrar.
-These holds could include: Title IX Training; final official college transcript needed; graduation application due (if you have at least 84 completed credits); account holds; monthly payment plans that are past due or balances over $100.
+These holds could include: Title IX Training; final official college transcript needed; graduation application due (if you have at least 84 completed credits); account holds; monthly payment plans that are past due or have balances over $100.
 Students must clear all holds before attempting to register.

 - Searchable Schedule — Use the searchable schedule to find courses you need for your core and major(s).
 You can search for courses that meet specific core requirements or which meet a particular time of day.